 Fully funded by the Red Meat Profit Partnership (RMPP), this programme will ensure you return to your business with fresh eyes, be equipped to play a greater part in decision making and be able to communicate powerfully with farming partners, financial advisors and rural professionals.

 UYFB 2018 Dates and Regions

-UYFB will be held in the following regions in 2018.
+In 2018, 19 UYFB programmes have been completed or have already begun.
+The remaining programmes for 2018 are listed below.
 Each programme is held over four months – three full days plus an evening graduation ceremony – and is limited to 16 participants.
-All details will be confirmed with participants prior to the programme commencing.
+All details will be confirmed with you before the programmes starts.

 - Di Cleveland

 North Otago sheep, beef and deer farmers, Jeff and Di Cleveland, are seeing more of each other as they team up after Di made two decisions that changed how she views her role in the business.

 While some farming women seek jobs off-farm as their children leave home, for Di it was the opposite.
 Earlier this year she left her two-day-a-week job in town to commit full-time to the couple’s 864ha farming business near Oamaru.

 The catalyst for Di’s decision was the renewed confidence and new skills she gained from the Understanding Your Farming Business programme run by the Agri-Women’s Development Trust and funded by the Red Meat Profit Partnership.
 Click here to read more.

 The desire to step up and be more involved in the business side of her family’s farm was the motivation for Binks McCurdy to learn new skills through a programme for women funded nationally by the Red Meat Profit Partnership.

 Designed and delivered by the Agri-Women’s Development Trust, Understanding Your Farming Business is being held throughout New Zealand to develop the business, skills and confidence of women in the red meat sector.